wayne-xiu/Notes/CVRV/Computer Vision - General Notes.md

 ![cameraExtrinsicIntrinsic](../Media/cameraExtrinsicIntrinsic.png)

 The origin of the camera's coordinate system is at its optical center and its x- and y-axis define the image plane.
+In a stereo system, the origin is located at the optical center of Camera 1.

 ![cameraExtrinsic](../Media/cameraExtrinsic.png)